 Thai Chicken Coconut Soup (Tom Ka Gai)

-This is why I love blogs and books that aren’t bashful about opening their front door and welcoming us in with open arms.
-When I was in Los Angeles last year, I stopped by the soon-to-be-closed (sniff sniff) The Cook’s Library Bookstore where I picked up a copy of Tessa Kiros’ Apples For Jam, A Colorful Cookbook fully intending it to be a gift for a friend, but after an afternoon alone with the cookbook, I decided to keep it for myself and bought her a bag of donuts instead.
+When I was in Los Angeles a few years ago, I stopped by the now-closed (sniff sniff) The Cook’s Library Bookstore and picked up a copy of Tessa Kiros’ Apples For Jam, A Colorful Cookbook fully intending it to be a gift for a friend, but after an afternoon alone with the cookbook, I decided to keep it for myself and bought her a bag of donuts instead.
 What a good friend I am.
 (WHAAAT?
 Hey, at least I didn’t arrive empty-handed!)

 Tessa’s publisher, Andrew McMeel sent me a copy of her latest book, Falling Cloudberries, A World of Family Recipes which is part of Gourmet’s Cookbook Club.
 Tessa Kiro was born in London to a Finnish mother and Greek father, has lived in South Africa and worked as chef in Sydney, Athens, Mexico and London.
 Her life of global travels inspired this book with nearly 400 pages of recipes, stories and stunning color photographs (170 recipes, 185 color photos).